 Visit Trafalgar Square

 Trafalgar Square is one of London’s defining sights.
-It’s pretty much a permanent backdrop for television series and films, and it frequently serves as the pulsating centre for the capital’s celebrations, from Diwali to Christmas.
-Although frequently busy and hard to navigate, for guests at the Strand Palace Hotel the jams don’t apply, as it’s just a short walk away.
+It’s pretty much a permanent backdrop for television series and films, and it frequently serves as the pulsating center for the capital’s celebrations, from Diwali to Christmas.
+Although frequently busy and hard to navigate, for guests at Strand Palace, the jams don’t apply, as it’s just a short walk away.

 With just a quick stroll around Trafalgar Square, you can easily see why it is considered to be the epicentre of most of London’s festivities.
 Your visit to London would not be complete without popping over to Trafalgar Square, especially with so many attractions close by such as The National Gallery and St Martins-in-the-fields just to name a couple.